Ross Tucker: Redskins and retirement

 For the second time on March 8, 2007, Tucker signed with the Redskins again as a free agent.
 He suffered a career-ending neck injury that bruised his spinal cord during the preseason.
 On August 28, he was placed on the injured reserve list.

 Tucker announced his retirement in March 2008.
 He played in 42 games in his 7-year NFL career, starting 28.

 Sports journalism

 Tucker joined Sports Illustrated upon his retirement from football in 2008, writing an NFL column.
 Tucker also has previously written for The Athletic and now writes regularly for The 33rd Team.
 He hosted The Morning Kickoff with Ross Tucker on Sirius XM NFL Radio for over a decade and is a frequent fill-in host on The Dan Patrick Show.

 Tucker is an Emmy nominated broadcaster who serves as a game analyst for both NFL and College Football games on CBS and Westwood One.
+In 2026, Tucker was promoted to the No. 2 broadcast booth on the NFL on CBS with Ian Eagle, replacing JJ Watt, who had been promoted to the top broadcast team.
 Tucker is an NFL insider for Audacy, a contributor to 94.1 WIP in Philadelphia and is the Philadelphia Eagles preseason television analyst.
 He also hosts podcasts as part of the Ross Tucker Football Podcast network distributed via DraftKings.